nvq29Apr/nvq29Apr/README.md

 **`Hanoi University of Science and Technology - Software Engineer`**

 I am a third-year student majoring in HEDSPI - School of Information and Communication Technology - Hanoi University of Science and Technology.
-My future goal is to become a full-stack website developer in Japan.
+My future goal is to become a System Engineer in Japan.
 This is because I have a strong passion for the culture and working environment in Japan, and I hope to live and work in the Land of the Rising Sun after graduation.

 #### JLPT N3 - 07/2023